1-Sartaj-1/SQL-Youtube-Analytics-Project/README.md

 Now, let's move our attention towards the Category column.

-We can use GROUP BY to see how many categories do we have:
+We can use GROUP BY to see how many unique categories do we have:
 ```sql
 SELECT Category
 FROM youtube_data
 GROUP BY Category;
 ```
-We can use the following queries to see the total number of trending videos in each category:
+We can use the following query to see the total number of trending videos in each category:
 ```sql
 SELECT Category, COUNT(*) AS video_count
 FROM youtube_data